 What Are Employers Looking For in an MBA Graduate?

-The survey also reviewed the most sought-after skills among employees with an MBA.
-The five most important skills, according to respondents, were communication, teamwork, technical competencies, leadership, and managerial abilities.
+The survey also reviewed the most sought after skills among employees with an MBA.
+The five most important skills, according to respondents, were communication, teamwork, technical, leadership, and managerial abilities.
 Additionally, the survey noted that employers in different global regions tend to prioritize certain skills over others.
-In the United States and Asia Pacific, for instance, employers emphasize communication and teamwork.
-In Europe, teamwork is also prized among employers, as are communication and technical skills.
-Business leaders in Latin America, meanwhile, rank leadership, technical skills, and teamwork as most important.
+In the United States and Asia Pacific, for instance, employers emphasize communication and teamwork more than some other regions.

 |Job Function||Global||United States|